ivogeorg/warehouse_project/README.md

 4. List parameters with `ros2 param list`.
 Shown by node.
 5. Check as follows `ros2 param get /position_controller use_sim_time` where `position_controller` is a node and `use_sime_time` is a parameter of the node.

 **Conclusion:** Config files take precedence over launch description parameter specifications.
 If specified in the config file, changing the value in the node launch description has no effect.
-Conversely, if the parameter is not specified in the config file, the launch description value is set.
+Conversely, if the parameter is not specified in the config file, it is set to the launch description value.